I cannot see the Z:-drive or I:-drive

 4. Right click the file Mount... and press Run with PowerShell

 For a brief moment a window opens and then closes.
-Check if you have now access to the z:-drive again.
+Check if you have now access to the z:-drive and i:-drive again.

 If you don't see the folder in step 3 or the script, create a suppor ticket with: Workspace, VM, Can't access Z:-drive - no c:\Script